Socialism in the United Kingdom: 2014 Scottish independence referendum

 The Scottish Socialist Party (SSP) has been actively campaigning for Scottish independence since the announcement of the 2014 Scottish independence referendum.
 Its co-convenor, Colin Fox, sits on the advisory board of the Yes Scotland campaign organisation.
 The party's support for Scottish independence is rooted in a belief that "the tearing of the blue out of the Union Jack and the dismantling of the 300-year-old British state would [be] a traumatic psychological blow for the forces of capitalism and conservatism in Britain, Europe and the USA", and that it would be "almost as potent in its symbolism as the unravelling of the Soviet Union at the start of the 1990s".
 Representatives of the party have also claimed that while the break-up of the United Kingdom would not result in "instant socialism", it would cause "a decisive shift in the balance of ideological and class forces".

 The campaign for independence has also enjoyed support from a minority of trade unionists.
 In 2013, a branch of the Communications Workers Union covering Edinburgh, Lothians, Fife, Falkirk, and Stirling voted to back a motion describing independence as "the only way forward for workers in Scotland", and agreeing to "do all in our power to secure [a Yes] outcome".
 Additionally, the Scottish Trades Union Congress has refused to take a stance on the referendum, instead laying out "challenges for both sides of the debate", in particular calling on Better Together to "outline a practical vision of how social and economic justice can be achieved within the union".
 Other left-wing sections refused to support a nationalist position, instead arguing either for working-class unity or a critical approach to both sides.
-Campaigns such as Socialism First and the Red Paper Collective were a challenge to the official campaigns on both sides arguing for "Class over Nation".
+Campaigns such as Socialism First and the Red Paper Collective were a challenge to the official campaigns on both sides, arguing for "Class over Nation".

 Until 2006, the RMT was affiliated with the Scottish Socialist Party.

-The Labour Party campaigned in favour of a "No" vote through the referendum campaign, headed by former Labour chancellor of the exchequer Alistair Darling, and through United with Labour, a campaign composed solely of Labour Party figures.
+The Labour Party campaigned in favour of a "No" vote through the referendum campaign, headed by former Labour Chancellor of the Exchequer Alistair Darling, and through United with Labour, a campaign composed solely of Labour Party figures.
 However, some members of Scottish Labour joined Labour for Independence, a pressure group of Labour members who back Scottish independence.
-The appeal of independence is attributed by the group's leader to a feeling of being "let down and betrayed by a party who no longer represent them or the people of Scotland".
+The appeal of independence is attributed by the group's leader to a feeling of being "let down and betrayed by a party who no longer represents them or the people of Scotland".